 A better approach is to pick the most common benefit and focus on a client success story that demonstrates that benefit.

 For example, in terms of the data you’re working with:

 Do you help companies spot and promote their best employees?

 So how do you pick the best benefit and the related story?

-Head over to our Elevator Pitch Creator tool.
+Head over to our free Elevator Pitch Creator tool.